StackExchange/blackbox/README.md

 To join the list of people that can edit the file requires three steps; You create a GPG key and add it to the key ring.
 Then, someone that already has access adds you to the system.
 Lastly, you should test your access.

-### Step 1: YOU create a GPG key pair on a secure machine and add to public keychain.
+### Step 1: NEW USER creates a GPG key pair on a secure machine and adds to public keychain.

 If you don't already have a GPG key, here's how to generate one: